 ‘ChinaTown’ is a term used to describe communities of ethnically Chinese people in dense urban cores throughout North America.
 East Asian pagodas emerge above concrete architecture to reflect a cultural blend between the East and the West.

-The origin of ChinaTown as we know it today dates back to 1906 in San Francisco.
+The ChinaTown origin as we know it today dates back to 1906 in San Francisco.
 It began as a region on the waterfront where Chinese immigrants settled.
 They found comfort in the community and were able to build a thriving local economy that supported new immigrants as they arrived in the United States.
 San Francisco became a large hub for international trade from Asian countries that sold many of their goods in this growing region.

-Discrimination then Destruction
+Chinatown History: Discrimination Then Destruction

 In the early 20th century, San Francisco was a rapidly developing city.
 As the financial district expanded, it began to encroach on the outskirts of Chinatown.
 City officials started to lobby for the destruction of the municipality.
 This campaign included racist rhetoric such as distorted images and comic strips to alienate Asian Americans.